nhayase/XROSS/README.md

 ## Usage

+### 1. Modelling
-(1) Modelling a structure by "Layer" (a single layer) & "Subroutine" (a multilayer) on the main window.
+→ Modelling a structure by "Layer" (a single layer) & "Subroutine" (a multilayer) on the main window.

 → When you modify an arrangement of "Layer" & "Subroutine", click the toggles (& it changes blue color) on the left side & click "Up" or "Down".